-Wondering what to do when you visit Portsmouth?
+Wondering about the best things to do in Portsmouth?
 Follow our tips and you will surely have a fun afternoon in Southern England’s historic port city.

-Ghosts of a literary past surrounded us as we walked around Portsmouth.
 So many famous writers lived in Portsmouth back in the day.
-We’re talking big time authors like Charles Dickens, Arthur Conan Doyle, Rudyard Kipling and H. G. Wells – a veritable who’s who list of famous British authors.
+We’re talking about big time authors like Charles Dickens, Arthur Conan Doyle, Rudyard Kipling and H. G. Wells – a veritable who’s who list of famous British authors.

 Enjoy Tea and Thrills at the Emirates Spinnaker Tower

 Holy Moly – It’s a long way from here to the ground!